 If you’re here, you may have a research project or some homework that has to do with the term Social Loafing.
 Have no worries, after reading this article, you’ll have a complete understanding of what social loafing is, how it works, and specific measures you can take to prevent it.

 Social loafing occurs when an individual is doing less when working in a group, as opposed to putting forth full effort if they were alone.
 Maximillian Ringelmann discovered it in 1913 when he noticed group pulling-power in a tug-of-war was less than the sum of individual strengths.

 In fact, the average contribution decreased each time he added members to the team.

 This phenomenon suggests members put in less effort as group size grows.
-This thought makes a mockery of the idea that putting people into teams encourages them to work harder.
-This could cause an entire human resource team to have palpitations.
-This is however only half the truth as we explain below.
+When you think about it, social loafing makes a mockery of the idea that putting people into teams encourages them to work harder.
+An entire human resource team could have palpitations by reading this.
+But don’t worry.
+This is only half the truth – I’ll explain more below.

 Social Loafing Examples